 Pro tip!
 Users can staff multiple queues simultaneously.
 This allows for quite a bit of flexibility in chat workflows.
 More on that later.

 Create a conference room for your staff and assign your new users.
-Each assigned user will see the conference room appear in the bottom pane of the webclient; each room contains a list of participants, the conference room transcript, and the room's current topic.
+Each assigned user will see the conference room appear in the bottom pane of the webclient when staffing chat; each room contains a list of participants, the conference room transcript, and the room's current topic.

 Pro tip!
 Conference rooms are also accessible to staff using external clients like Pidgin or Adium.

-Create pools (groups) of canned (pre-scripted) messages to store commonly used phrases for chat.
+Create pools (groups) of canned messages to store commonly used phrases for chat.
 Within the webclient for staffing, canned messages show up as type-ahead suggestions when composing replies to guests or can be inserted using the canned message button.
-You can also browse your assigned messages and optionally create your own private messages.
+Users staffing chat can browse their assigned shared canned messages and optionally create their own personal canned messages.